 9. Mammoser’s Tavern, 16 S. Buffalo St., Hamburg

 You’ve heard me say it before: a good bar does one thing well and Mammoser’s does wings very well.
 When your plate arrives you might be wondering if you ordered the right thing.
 Don’t fret – Mammoser’s patented look is that they’re drier than most.
-All that spicy heat is locked up inside their dry rub style.
+All that spicy heat is locked up inside their patented butter-free house sauce.